imbilalbutt/Medical-ImageJ-Plugin/README.md

 ## 🎯 Project Overview and Goal
-Inspired by the Medizintechnik II curriculum, this plugin facilitates hands-on experience with core image processing techniques—such as thresholding, segmentation, edge detection, and more—within the ImageJ ecosystem.
-This project aims to implement fundamental image-processing-techniques which have a lot of application in different fields based on imaging.
-This project builts a set of ImageJ-Plugins that are capable of performing operations like thresholding / image-segmentation, evaluation of segmentation using specifity and sensitivity, and edge-detection.
+Final project for the Medizintechnik II to create plugin with multiple functionalities using image processing techniques, such as thresholding, segmentation, edge detection, and more—within the ImageJ ecosystem.
+This project aims to implement fundamental image processing techniques which have a lot of application in different fields.
+This project builts a set of ImageJ-Plugins that are capable of performing operations like thresholding / image-segmentation, evaluation of segmentation using specifity and sensitivity, and primitive and advanced edge-detection.

 ## ✨ Key Features
 ### Implemented Course Project Tasks

 ✅ **Task 1**: Image Thresholding

 ✅ **Task 2**: Segmentation Evaluation (Specificity & Sensitivity)